-One of the unfortunate risks that comes along with maritime work is the fact that death while on the job is a real possibility.
+One of the unfortunate risks that come along with maritime work is that death while on the job is a real possibility.
 However, there are numerous deaths each year that didn’t have to happen.
-Seamen working in unsafe conditions, on unseaworthy vessels, and without the proper safety gear and training has to led to many fatalities that could have been prevented.
+Seamen working in unsafe conditions, on unseaworthy vessels, and without the proper safety gear and training has led to many fatalities that could have been prevented.
 Consequently, loved ones of maritime workers have the legal right to file for wrongful death if the death occurred due to the negligence of another party.

 Types of Wrongful Death Claims For Maritime Cases

 In maritime law, there are three different areas that cover seamen in the event of wrongful death, including the following:

 According to 46 U.S.C. § 30104 and 46 U.S.C. app. § 688, spouses and dependants of seamen who lost their lives at sea while at work have the legal right to collect damages against negligent employers.
 As with maritime injuries, wrongful death claims apply to those who are considered a seaman, meaning a substantial amount of work must have been performed on a vessel, and the worker must have contributed to the work of a vessel.
 Under the Jones Act, only the seaman’s employer can be held liable for damages.

 For additional resources on the Jones Act, see our article Jones Act Lawyer.

 The Death on High Seas Act (DOHSA) applies to seamen who were killed at least 3 miles or more away from shore.
 Spouses, children, and other dependent relatives are entitled to pecuniary damages under the act.
 However, damages for loss of companionship and emotional trauma are not covered.
 In addition, a Jones Act claim must be in place first before DOHSA can be started.
 Pecuniary damages include: